sharof17/stock-analysis/README.md

 ### Pros and Cons of the Original and Refactored VBA Script

-The biggest advantage of refactoring is the decrease of processing time.
-However, original code was working well illustrating all the outputs one by one.
+The biggest advantage of refactoring is the decrease of processing time and cleanness of the code.
+However, original code was working well for a dozen stocks illustrating all the outputs one by one using nested loop.

 The disadvantage of refactoring is that it was needed to rewrite and retest "for" loops.
+And, in the original code the processing time was much longer, meaning that it was inefficient for big dataset.